jrmatos/js-html-snippets/README.md

 ## Getting started

-Linux
+#### Linux

 ```bash
 curl -kL https://raw.github.com/jrmatos/js-html-snippets/master/install-linux.sh | bash
 ```
-Or download the directory as a zip file and put all the snippets into the folder proper folder, which is in some path like this: sublime-text-3 > Packages > User
+Or download the directory as a zip file and put all the snippets into the proper folder, which is in some path like this: sublime-text-3 > Packages > User

 ## How to use